 A 2011 study conducted in Dallas, Texas takes a close look at 2,149 scalps that were thought to have MPH, female pattern hair loss (FPH), or other forms of alopecia.
 The data were acquired from the same sources for a number of years so that the number of follicular units could be measured over the course of decades.
 The patients ranged from twenty-years-old to ninety-nine-years-old at the time of study completion, and the goal was to see how many of these scalp specimens could potentially be undiagnosed cases of senile alopecia.

 The study finds that most of the cases were directly related to DHT, and that only a very small number of specimens had a source of hair loss that could not be identified.
 As the study concludes, “old age is not a significant cause of hair loss”, although it sometimes is also the only possible explanation.
 The bottom line is most people will not develop senile alopecia.
 In fact, it is one of the rarest types of alopecia possible.
 However, it is still a possibility, no matter how seemingly remote.

 As of now, there are no viable treatments for this rare type of hair loss.
 A hair transplant is not possible due to a lack of suitable donor hair, and the follicles are most likely too advanced with age to respond to medication.
-However, new areas of research, such as platelet-rich plasma therapy and hair cloning, may provide a solution in the near future.
+However, new areas of research, such as auto derived plasma therapy and hair cloning, may provide a solution in the near future.